r0mdau/cassandra-kubernetes/README.md

 #### Install laptop-2

+Copy the `laptop-1/kubernetes-setup/join-command` file to the same path in laptop-2.
-Same commands as laptop-1 without copying the kubeconfig.
+Then same commands as laptop-1 without copying the kubeconfig.

 #### Install laptop-x